molinan2/Nuked-SC55-Render-Mac/doc/standard_frontend.md

 Disables oversampling, halving output frequency.
 Normally the emulator produces two frames at a time.
 When you set this option, the second one will be dropped.

-### `-r, --reset gs|gm`
+### `-r, --reset none|gs|gm`

 Sends a reset message to the emulator on startup.

-This is necessary to correct pitch with some roms.
+This will default to `gs` when using a SC-55mk2 romset in order to work around a firmware issue that causes incorrect instrument pitch.
+For all other romsets, this defaults to `none`.

+This behavior differs from upstream which always defaults to `none`.

 ### `-n, --instances <count>`